-163 Calder?
+166 Calder?

-164 Brown, 'Memoirs', p.
+167 Brown, 'Memoirs', p.
 55 (MS 11619, Box 1833/4, SLV).

-With land selection came the introduction of small-scale farming to the Wimmera.
-The large pastoral holdings that remained viable continued to run sheep, but the selectors operated mixed farming.
-Some kept a few cows or pigs; some ran a paddock of sheep; but most also began to plant cereal crops.
-Whereas the pastoral estates in the district had been developed in a manner typical across western Victoria - that is, a substantial homestead, woolshed, men's huts, stables, etc. - the small selectors built more rudimentary quarters and embraced a more rough-and-ready, vernacular style of farm building.
+Victoria - that is, a substantial homestead, woolshed, men's huts, stables, etc. - the small selectors built more rudimentary quarters and embraced a more rough-and-ready, vernacular style of farm building.

-Selectors' homes varied considerably but many followed a typical pattern - that being, a small, single-storey, Victorian-style timber cottage with a hipped or gabled roof, and sometimes with no verandah, exposing a façade bare to the elements.
+Selectors' homes varied considerably but many followed a typical pattern - that being, a small, singlestorey, Victorian-style timber cottage with a hipped or gabled roof, and sometimes with no verandah, exposing a façade bare to the elements.
 The roof was often thatched.
 An example of such a cottage is shown below at Garup, located north of Horsham.
 Here, the exterior appears to have been covered with mud or clay.
 Many of these simple homes were further developed over the years, with additions and improvements made in line with the material prosperity of the owners.